 Although light can appear white, it is actually made up of lots of different colours all added together.
-The amount of each colour is called the spectrum of the light.
+The range of colours that make up the white light is called the spectrum of the light.
+We can talk about different parts of the spectrum, for example, the blue part or the red part, when we want to talk about particular parts of the spectrum.

 Some of the light from stars can be absorbed (taken away) by atoms and molecules that get in the light's way.
 When this happens, narrow lines can appear in the star's spectrum.
 The spectrum of our own Sun has hundreds of absorption lines at different colours, all due to atoms in the Sun's atmosphere.